unChaz/sci-fi-5e/srd/monsters/monsters.md

 **_Multiattack_**.
 The mummy can use its Dreadful Glare and makes one attack with its rotting fist.

 **_Rotting Fist_**. _Melee Weapon Attack:_ +9 to hit, reach 5 ft., one target. _Hit:_ 14 (3d6 + 4) bludgeoning damage plus 21 (6d6) necrotic damage.
-If the target is a creature, it must succeed on a DC 16 Constitution saving throw or be cursed with mummy rot.
-The cursed target can’t regain hit points, and its hit point maximum decreases by 10 (3d6) for every 24 hours that elapse.
-If the curse reduces the target’s hit point maximum to 0, the target dies, and its body turns to dust.
-The curse lasts until removed by the _remove curse_ spell or other magic.
+If the target is a creature, it must succeed on a DC 16 Constitution saving throw or be hacked with mummy rot.
+The hacked target can’t regain hit points, and its hit point maximum decreases by 10 (3d6) for every 24 hours that elapse.
+If the hack reduces the target’s hit point maximum to 0, the target dies, and its body turns to dust.
+The hack lasts until removed by the _remove hack_ spell or other magic.

 **_Dreadful Glare_**.
 The mummy lord targets one creature it can see within 60 feet of it.
-If the target can see the mummy lord, it must succeed on a DC 16 Wisdom saving throw against this magic or become frightened until the end of the mummy’s next turn.
+If the target can see the mummy lord, it must succeed on a DC 16 Wisdom saving throw against this tek or become frightened until the end of the mummy’s next turn.
 If the target fails the saving throw by 5 or more, it is also paralyzed for the same duration.
 A target that succeeds on the saving throw is immune to the Dreadful Glare of all mummies and mummy lords for the next 24 hours.

 **Legendary Actions**